 The ginkgo tree is another example of a dioecious plant.
 In terms of gardening, getting dioecious plants to fruit may require more planning.
 So, if you want to see the pretty red holly berries, you need a male and a female plant.

 On the other hand, gardening with dioecious plants can give you more options.
 For instance, asparagus is dioecious, and male plants are more popular to grow.
-Because they don’t put energy into producing fruit, you get larger, cleaner spears.
+Since they don’t put energy into producing fruit, you get larger, cleaner spears.
 With ginkgo, you may choose a male tree only so that you don’t get messy fruit litter on the ground.

 Understanding the difference between monoecious and dioecious plants and knowing how to use the terms is not only a great party trick, but it can really help you make better choices in the garden.